How not to get DECLINE on your mortgage application

 5. Type of income

 The type of income is also a big reason why the mortgage application could have been declined.
-Lenders will need to see the proof of income and that this income is sustainable and acceptable.
+Lenders will need to see proof of income and that this income is sustainable and acceptable.

 Cash-in-hand income most likely incurs the decline and inconsistent monthly payments might ring some alarming bells.